A version of this story was originally published in 2019. It has been updated

 These compulsions are part of an evolutionary bonding mechanism and signify positive emotions and healthy attachment, in addition to helping us decrease our stress levels by releasing pent-up energy and emotional overload.
 Several studies have provided insight into the biological foundations of human caregiving and a neurobiological explanation for why we feel these urges.

 In short, we are hardwired to be drawn to, care for and "want to eat" anything that looks like a baby.

-Evolution and science conspire to make us chomp
+Evolution and science conspire to make us nibble

 Ethology is the study of human behavior and social organization from a biological perspective.
 It's also the field of science in which it is proven that babies are cute for a reason—to attract us and make us want to care for them.

 Cute physical characteristics are defined by ethologist Konrad Lorenz as "baby schema."
-Over the eons we have come to subconsciously associate round faces, large eyes, big foreheads and small chins as cute, or "baby."
-Just look at dolls, cartoon characters (like Walt Disney's Mickey Mouse), advertising, and even car designs—hello, Volkswagen Bug—to see Lorenz's theory IRL.
+Over the eons we have come to subconsciously associate round faces, large eyes, big foreheads and small chins as cute or "baby."
+Just look at dolls, cartoon characters, advertising and even car designs—hello, Volkswagen Bug—to see Lorenz's theory IRL.

 In a submission to the journal of Proceedings of the National Academy of Science (PNAS), a team of researchers tested the impact of baby schema on the perception of cuteness and the motivation for caretaking in 122 undergraduate students.
 Using morphing techniques, they manipulated photographs of 17 infant faces to produce images of high baby schema, or "cute" (round face, high forehead, big eyes, small nose and mouth), and low baby schema, or "not cute" (narrow face, low forehead, small eyes, big nose and mouth).